For reporters looking for a way to get started on the transvaginal mesh story, here are some highlights to shortcut your research.

 Page four and five of this FDA page shows the female anatomy and what can go wrong.

 These are embarrassing conditions many women do not want to talk about.
 That’s why I called my original series “Suffering in Silence.”
-The four-part series from 2009 begins here.
+The four-part series from 2009 which appeared on Legal Examiner.

 Mesh is also implanted in women following a hysterectomy, sometimes prophylactically to prevent a possible future prolapse.